 Extraction of starch (NaKu primarily uses corn starch):

 Starch is an organic compound that is present in various plants.
 In our region, corn starch and potato starch are mainly used as raw materials.
 But there are also a lot of other plants that produce starch, such as rice or Jerusalem artichokes.

 Starch is a polysaccharide; this means that on a chemical level it resembles a long chain of sugar molecules.
 Corn starch is attained by elution: All parts of the plant that contain starch are crushed, and the starch is drained out of the cells through filtration and centrifugation until pure corn starch is obtained.
 This is then dried to produce native corn starch powder.
 In industrial-scale production, starch is used as a source material for print paper, adhesives, glue and similar products.

 Lactic acid is a natural substance that can be found in yogurt, sauerkraut, and even in parts of the human body, such as the muscles.
 The human digestive system can easily break down lactic acid, so it is completely safe to use as natural polymer.

 The raw material from which lactic acid is derived is, in fact, also corn starch.
-With the help of bacteria, the fermentation of corn starch produces lactic acid.
-Other products of our daily life like curdled milk products or yogurt are produced similarly.
+With the help of bacteria, corn starch is fermented to produce lactic acid.
+Other products of our daily life like cottage cheese or yogurt are produced similarly.